rkgIITBh/data-structures.github.io/HTML/binomialHeaps.md

 <p style="text-align:center">
   <img src="../images/binomHeapDeleteMin1.png"><br>
+  Figure 3(a): Binomial heap before deleteMin operation.<br>
    <img src="../images/binomHeapDeleteMin2.png"><br>
-  Figure 3
+  Figure 3(b): After deleteMin operation.
 </p>

-deleteMin operation breaks the corresponding tree into The deleteMin operation is also easy.
-It breaks a binomial tree into two.
+The deleteMin operation is also easy.
+It breaks a binomial tree into two as shown in Figure 3(b).
 Then we have to perform merging if required.
 So it takes time of O(log <i>n</i>) in the worst-case.